Dr. 56: Production

 Priyamani signed on to work on the project during June 2019, and the shoot was largely completed by August 2019.
 The film was simultaneously shot in Kannada and Tamil, with the actress revealing that she would portray a CBI officer.
 The film marked Priyamani's return to Tamil cinema after 10 years.
+Singer Chethan Naik rendering two songs for the Tamil version, which marked his Tamil debut.

-Release
+Release and reception

 The film had a theatrical release on 9 December 2022.
 A reviewer from The New Indian Express noted "excluding the inclusion of certain commercial elements, DR 56 is quite an enjoyable murder mystery that will find welcome among the faithful of that genre".
 A critic from Bangalore Mirror noted "catch this film if you crave for an action thriller".
-The film is streaming on Amazon Prime Video from 26th February, 2023.